SallySoul/regexc/README.md

 # regexc

-## Intro
+## Introduction

 regexc is a regular expression compiler.
-It takes a regular expression as input and creates a binary that matches that regular expression.
+It takes a regular expression as input and creates a binary, that matches that regular expression, as output.

 My goal for this project was to explore using prolog in a practical setting.
-That means understanding things like developer workflow, project layout, and argument parsing.Althought the use of the this project is a bit contrived, I hope that it can serve as an accessable example of what a practical prolog application might look like.
+That means understanding things like developer workflow, project layout, and argument parsing.
+Although the use of the this project is a bit contrived, I hope that it can serve as an accessable example of for what the source of a practical prolog application might look like.

 ## For Developers